edward-yakop/go-duka/README.md

 ### 1.1 Building

-To build, you need to install go (https://golang.org/) and glide (https://github.com/Masterminds/glide)
+To build, you need to install go (https://golang.org/)

 To build:
 ```
-glide install
 go build
 ```